POSEIDON-SCRIPTS/Documentation/scripts/pos-farming/config-examples/config.lua.md

-    minimumWater = 0, -- minimum water for the plant to grow, if the water is below this value, the plant will not grow durationPlantDieZeroWater = 1800, -- 30 minutes, time for the plant to die if it has no water or false to disable it requireCrouch = false, -- if true, you need to crouch to interact with wagons when holding bucket }
+    minimumWater = 0, -- minimum water for the plant to grow, if the water is below this value, the plant will not grow durationPlantDieZeroWater = 1800, -- 30 minutes, time for the plant to die if it has no water or false to disable it requireCrouch = false, -- if true, you need to crouch to interact with wagons when holding bucket housePlantAllSeeds = true, -- if true and you are in a house you can plant all the seeds, if false it will respect the zone requirement
+}

 Config.Distances = {